piecuch-group/ccpy/README.md

 implemented using standard Numpy functions, especially when the latter is compiled with efficient BLAS libraries.
 As a result, `ccpy` can achieve a serial performance comparable to a standard Fortran implementation.

-`ccpy` specializes in applying the CC(P;Q) and externally corrected (ec) CC methodologies developed in the Piecuch group at MSU.
+`ccpy` specializes in applying the CC(P;Q) and externally corrected (ec) CC methodologies developed in the Piecuch group at Michigan State University.
-In CC(P;Q), the energetics obtained by solving the ground- or excited-state CC/EOMCC equations in one subspace of the many-electron Hilbert space, called the P space, are corrected for the missing correlation effects captured with the help of a complementary subspace called the Q space using the state-selective, non-iterative, and non-perturbative energy corrections based on the CC moment expansion formalism.
+In CC(P;Q), the energetics obtained by solving the ground- or excited-state CC/EOMCC equations in one subspace of the many-electron Hilbert space, called the P space, are corrected for the missing many-electron correlation effects captured with the help of a complementary subspace called the Q space using the state-selective, non-iterative, and non-perturbative energy corrections based on the CC moment expansion formalism.
 Currently, `ccpy` offers implementations of several CC(P;Q) methods, the majority of which are aimed at converging the high-level CCSDT and EOMCCSDT energetics.